intelligentplant/AppStoreConnect.Adapters/docs/writing-an-adapter.md

 }
 ```

-> The `IHealthCheck` feature supplied by `AdapterBase<TOptions>` will always be registered, even if automatic feature registration is disabled.
+> The `IHealthCheck` feature supplied by `AdapterBase<TAdapterOptions>` will always be registered, even if automatic feature registration is disabled.

 If automatic feature registration is disabled, you must manually register any features that are directly implemented by the adapter class: